What is Lymphoedema?

 What problems can Lymphoedema cause?

-Swelling - Initially lymphoedema may only cause cosmetic concerns or heaviness and difficulty with some movements.
+Initially lymphoedema may only cause cosmetic concerns or heaviness and difficulty with some movements.
 This is because the leg (or arm) that is affected will be swollen and the skin may become slightly shiny.
 It also contains extra fluid so will feel heavier, because it is heavier.
 This may be all that happens in some patients.

-Cellulitis - the presence of extra tissue fluid causing swelling in the leg can also make the patient more likely to develop infection in the tissues (cellulitis).
+the presence of extra tissue fluid causing swelling in the leg can also make the patient more likely to develop infection in the tissues (cellulitis).
 The lymph fluid itself is very rich in protein and is an ideal fluid for bacterial growth.
 This can occur even after a minor injury.
 When this occurs the leg can swell to a greater extent.
 It will become red, tender and painful and the patient will probably feel generally unwell.
 This problem can usually be treated effectively with antibiotics, bedrest and elevation of the limb.

-Fibrosis - the mere presence of significant amounts of lymph fluid in the tissues over many years can lead to scarring and fibrosis of the tissues.
+The mere presence of significant amounts of lymph fluid in the tissues over many years can lead to scarring and fibrosis of the tissues.
 Once infection and inflammation resolve there will inevitably be some residual scar damage to the tissues of the leg leading to slightly more swelling than before.
 This puts the leg at a slightly greater risk of infection.
 A vicious cycle can then develop with further infection leading to further swelling and so on.
 It is important to try and halt this process at an early stage when most of the changes in the leg are at a reversible stage.
 As well as swelling due to lymphoedema, the skin can become very thickened (hyperkeratosis) and abnormal.
 Ulceration may occur in severe cases.

-Tumours - very rarely tumours (lymphangiosarcoma) can develop in the chronically inflamed tissues.
+Very rarely tumours (lymphangiosarcoma) can develop in the chronically inflamed tissues.
 This is sometimes called Stewart-Treves syndrome.

 How is Lymphoedema diagnosed?